Behind the Scenes – Studio Video

 Pre-production is essential for an effective video production.
 Think of it as the when, where, what, why and how of creating a video.
 While clients are always welcome to provide the pre-production, DTX Media offers a wide range of services to help our clients create the best video possible.
 We can write the script, create a shot list or story board, cast talent, location scout and more.
 DTX Media can also provide other video production related services such as the models and actors, a makeup artist, props, and a studio (shown in the behind-the-scenes video above).
 Scroll down to see the process we follow when creating a video.

-*We recommend our pre-production crew be on site to direct or assistant direct.
+*We recommend our pre-production crew member such as a script writer to be on site at least as a production assistant.
 This requires a crew day or half-day rate.

 The Video Production Process

 Often clients want a video but get stuck when it comes to describing what they want to us.
 While all videos are unique in their own way, here’s a short, generic guide to help move along the pre-production process.

 Who will be watching your video?
 This is the most important step of the whole video production process.
 You must know who will watch the video and why you want them to watch it.
 You can imagine how the style of a video would be different when targeting employees versus clients or clients versus investors.
 Age, gender, and other demographics can also play into what type of video you create.
 A video that appeals to middle-aged mothers will differ from a video aimed at teenage boys.
 Understanding your audience will help you create a message that relates and appeals to them and grabs their attention from start to finish.